zxc2007/Amazon-Valid-Email-Checker/README.md

 # Amazon-Valid-Email-Checker
 # Install Python 3
 # Open Cmd
-# Write This Commend Line " pip install requests "
+Write This Commend Line " pip install requests "
-# Write This Commend Line " pip install termcolor "
 # Cd Your Path File
 # Run => Write check.py
 # if you not have path python